 Question: I’m currently in a long distance relationship.
-We live in different countries.
-We met on a dating site and kept in contact via email, text and phone for 4 months.
+We live in different countries and met on a dating site.
 We met in person for the first time last month and it was instant fireworks.
 Since meeting in person, our relationship has changed a lot; some of it is for the better but most of it for the worse.
-I know he is thinking about me and he knows I’m thinking about him.
-We tell each other “I love you” in every conversation.
-But for me emails, phone calls, etc– aren’t enough anymore.
-I need a lot more than that.
-I need him by my side.
+We tell each other “I love you” in every conversation but for me emails, phone calls, etc– aren’t enough anymore.
 It hurts when I tell him I miss him and he tells me to live in the moment and enjoy what we have.
-To try and work on my “neediness” I’ve been spending more time with friends but it’s not enough.
-I can’t imagine doing long distance for any length of time.

 My question to you is how do I slow down, stop acting emotionally and physically needy?
 I’m afraid I’m freaking him out.
 I sense him pulling away and I don’t want to push him away further.
-If it ends, it will be because of my pushing things so hard.
+If it ends, it will be because of me being needy.

 And if you already have clingy tendencies, long distance relationships can be a lot more trying because distance can trigger anxiety-induced neediness.